How to credit check a company

 If you are going to include supplier references in your background checks, be sure to ask for several to give a fair and balanced view.

 Doing a little manual research of your own is another great way to build a clear picture of a company’s risk factor.
-There are several dedicated resources to help you gain more insight into another businesses trading practices.
+There are several dedicated resources to help you gain more insight into another business’s trading practices.

 If a company you are looking to work with is on the Code they are likely to have good payment practices – although some are failing to meet the obligations.
-You can check some of the companies that have been removed from the Code recently for non-compliance here.

 Another great resource for building a picture of your potential client is the new payment reporting regulations, provided they are large enough to comply.